Savoia-Marchetti SM.79 Sparviero: Development

-During October 1936, production of the SM.79 formally commenced.
-Initially, focus was given to producing civil aircraft while military variants continued to be developed; as such, there were a pair of principal commercial variants produced as well, these being the speed-focused SM.79C (C standing for race) and the long-range SM.79T (T for Transatlantic).
+During October 1936, production of the SM.79 started.
+Initially, priority was given to producing civil aircraft while military variants continued to be developed; as such, there were a pair of principal commercial variants produced as well, these being the speed-focused SM.79C (C standing for race) and the long-range SM.79T (T for Transatlantic).
 Aircraft amongst these variants participated in various early record-setting attempts during 1937 and 1938.
 In light of opinions amongst prospective export customers regarding the desirability of a nose-mounted gun position (impossible due to the nose-mounted third engine), Savoia-Marchetti started work on the design of a two-engined model of the type, known as the SM.79B.
 This had a redesigned nose section which incorporated the bomb-aimer's position and an elevated position for the pilot, along with a single movable machine gun, and was first flown during 1936.

-In addition to those manufactured by Savoia-Marchetti, in order to meet demand for the type Aeronautica Umbra, based in Foligno, also produced the type.
+In addition to those manufactured by Savoia-Marchetti, in order to meet demand Aeronautica Umbra, based in Foligno, also produced the type.
 Manufacture continued until June 1943, during which time a total of 1,217 aircraft were completed, many of which were completed to bomber, torpedo-bomber, and transport configurations.
 The SM.79 has been described as being by far the most important Italian offensive warplane of the Second World War, and one of the very few Italian aircraft to be produced in substantial quantities.